Competence to do a noise assessment

 IOSH also do a similar course with the snappy title of Noise at Work - Assessment and Management.

 There are a lot of one or two day courses out there in noise assessment.
-If you have a fairly simple site then they may be suitable for you but noise is a fairly complex subject so I would always recommend one of the two noise courses above, (and of those two, the IOA one) if you are going to dive into it.
+If you have a fairly simple site then they may be suitable for you but noise is a complex subject so I would always recommend one of the two noise courses above, (and of those two, the IOA one) if you are going to dive into it and that you steer away from these shorter ones.

 Using a consultant or company to do it